New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

 Medical Record Documentation:

-An important part of palliative care is making sure a patient and their family receive clear communication in regard to their healthcare, as many end-of-life care treatment decisions are based upon the patient’s understanding of their prognosis, treatment options, and what are the implications of their medical decisions.
-It is also essential that these communications are well documented, particularly in the event of a patient not having advanced directives in play.
-Documentation of communication within the medical record should include involved parties, and their relationship to the patient, the patient’s capacity, details of the discussion and any medical decisions that were made.
-Documented communication, along with other clinical factors, aid in determining the treatment course for a terminally or gravely ill patient should the patient become incapacitated.
+An important part of palliative care is ensuring patients and their families receive clear communication regarding their healthcare.
+Many end-of-life care treatment decisions are based upon the patient’s understanding of their prognosis, treatment options, and the implications of their medical decisions.
+It is also essential that these communications are well documented, particularly when a patient does not have advanced directives in play.
+Communication documentation within the medical record should include involved parties, their relationship to the patient, the patient’s capacity, details of the discussion and any medical decisions that were made.
+Documented communication, along with other clinical factors, aids in determining the treatment course for a terminally or gravely ill patient should the patient become incapacitated.

 Determining Functional Status

-If a patient develops a rapid or sudden poor prognosis and is faced with potential end-of-life medical-legal issues, determining the patient’s functional capacity can help clarify if palliative care measures would be deemed to be in patient’s best interest.
+If a patient develops a rapid or sudden poor prognosis and is faced with potential end-of-life medical-legal issues, determining the patient’s functional capacity can help clarify if palliative care measures would be in the patient’s best interest.
 Functional capacity has become defined and quantified using established performance scales.

 ECOG Performance Status and the Karnofsky Performance Status:

-- Performance status is a measure of a patient’s functional capacity.
+Performance status is a measure of a patient’s functional capacity.
 Performance status has been found to predict survival, particularly in patients with cancer.
 Quantitative methods have been developed to stratify performance status, such as the Eastern Cooperative Oncology Group (ECOG) performance status scale and the Karnofsky Performance Status (KPS).
-As a member of the healthcare team, it is important to become familiar with these scales and their definitions, as a physician might rely on a nurse or nurse aide’s assessment to determine a patient’s functional capacity.
+As a healthcare team member, it is important to become familiar with these scales and their definitions, as a physician might rely on a nurse or nurse aide’s assessment to determine a patient’s functional capacity.

 - Status 0: Fully active; no performance restrictions.